© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cross Ridge Dyke & Earthwork on Cefn Eglwysilan is a scheduled monument protected by Cadw under reference GM452.
 View the official record →

-Cross Ridge Dyke & Earthwork on Cefn Eglwysilan is a linear defensive earthwork located in Glamorgan, Wales.
+Cross Ridge Dyke and Earthwork on Cefn Eglwysilan is a cross ridge dyke located in Wales and recorded as a scheduled ancient monument under Cadw reference GM452.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM452.

 Cross Ridge Dyke & Earthwork on Cefn Eglwysilan dates from the unknown period, and is classified as a cross ridge dyke.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cross Ridge Dyke & Earthwork on Cefn Eglwysilan is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM452.